imtrinity94/funkycloudmedina.com/content/post/Cloud/AWS/auto-deploy-hugo-site-github-s3-part-2.md

 ## Packaging

-To package your Lambda function, select all of the files **inside** your working diretory and zip them.
-This zip should now contain your Javascript file and the "npm_modules" folder created earlier.
+To package your Lambda function, select all of the files **inside** your working directory and zip them.
+This zip should now contain your Javascript file, Hugo binary and the "npm_modules" folder created earlier.

 ## Configuring Lambda